 ► Lotus Evija: the £2.4m electric hypercar

-► Heading to Monterey after London debut
+► Heading to Middle East after London debut

 ► Chinese owner Geely backs new initiative

-It's a significant car: the first all-new product from Hethel in over a decade, and its first under Geely ownership.
+Meet the Lotus Evija: the first all-new product from Hethel in over a decade, and its first under Geely ownership.
 Originally codenamed the Type 130, the Lotus Evija is an EV with sci-fi looks and equally outrageous performance.
 Lotus will produce just 130 examples, and it’ll cost around £2.4 million when deliveries begin in 2020.

 The Evija – pronounced ‘E-vee-ya’ and meaning ‘the first in existence’ or ‘the living one’ – is the first fully electric supercar from an established sports car marque and the most powerful, too.
 With a target power output of 1973bhp, the Lotus could edge out the Pininfarina Battista’s 1900bhp by a decent sum – and a kerbweight of 1680kg combined with 1254lb ft torque means it’ll be super-quick, too.